Ragerlab/Wildfire_mice/README.md

 # Wildfire_mice
+> This research investigates the impact of wildfire smoke exposure on the genome and epigenome

+# Mice_Heart_Lung_mRNA_DeSeq2
-> This research investigates the impact of wildfire smoke exposure from various biofuels (Peat, RedOak, Saline, Pine, and Eucalyptus) on heart and lung genes in addition to plasma miRNAs in mice
+> identifies mRNAs associated with wildfire smoke exposure (Peat, RedOak, Saline, Pine, or Eucalyptus) under two burn conditions (flame or smolder) on heart and lung tissue in mice

-> The dates indicate when the original file was created

 ## DeSeq2 Analysis
 - filters lowly expressed genes or miRNAs